How to Create and Manage an AWS VPC

 Create the NAT Gateway Components

-- the index should align with the subnet it is inside.
+- the index should align with each subnet.

 Set the ConnectivityType